jobindjohn/vivaplus_v0.2/docs/about/index.md

 VIVA+ Maintainer Team.
 Release workflow

-All our models tests and validations are openly to encourage reproducibility and replicability.
+All our models tests and validations are openly available.
+This will enable anyone to test VIVA+ on their computing platforms to test reproducibility of the models and its validation.
+We also believe this will allow encourage replicability evaluations among the different available HBMs, increasing our collective confidence in model predictions and use of simulations in the future.

+  - What do we do before the release?
+    - Quality checks
+    - Robustness Checks
+    - Validation Catalog

 ### Is it really free?
 Can I modify the models as I need?

 As you need in your research and applications.
 Free to use as you need